oils-for-unix/oils/doc/ysh-faq.md

     printf '%s\n' "$x"  # print $x "unmolested" in POSIX shell

-We could have chosen to respect `echo -- $x`, but YSH already has:
+We could have chosen to respect `echo -- $x`, but since YSH already has:

     write -- $x         # print $x "unmolested" in YSH

-And that allowed YSH to have an "unmolested":
+That allowed YSH to have an "unmolested":

     echo $x             # an even shorter way